Convention Banks and Favors

 1983 - Convention #16

-Tour: Banthrico Manufacturing Plant β attendees received brass-plated Poodle Bank
+Following a tour of the Banthrico Manufacturing Plant attendees received brass-plated Poodle Bank.

 -